FAQs

 - Where a bank lends money by way of mortgage to a borrower who is not going to be an owner of the subject Property;

-- In some circumstances, where you propose to make a large gift
+- In some circumstances, where you propose to make a large gift, such as a deposit for a house, or a gift of equity in a property.

 How much does it cost to obtain Independent Legal Advice?